Hemasundhar733/movieBookingApp/README.md

 # Movies Booking App

-This is backend of the application created by Zaid Khan(Triquetrx) Created using: NodeJs, ExpressJS, MongoDB
+This is backend of the application
+Created using: NodeJs, ExpressJS, MongoDB
 Module used for logging: Winston
 FrameWork used for testing: Jest